 While ripe tomatoes aren’t toxic to any tortoise, some species of tortoise can tolerate them better than others.

-Mediterranean or desert tortoises, such as the sulcata or Hermann’s tortoise, eat primarily grasses and other plants.
+Mediterranean or desert tortoises, such as the Sulcata or Hermann’s tortoise, eat primarily grasses and other plants.
 Because of this, their digestive tract doesn’t tolerate fruits, like the tomato, particularly well.
 Most of these tortoises should eat tomatoes extremely rarely or not at all.

-In contrast, tortoises who come from tropical environments, such as the yellow-footed tortoise, sometimes eat fruit as part of their natural diet.
+In contrast, tortoises that come from tropical environments, such as the yellow-footed tortoise, sometimes eat fruit as part of their natural diet.
 These tortoises are better able to digest tomatoes and they can be offered on occasion as treats.

-Are Tomatoes Healthy For Tortoises?
+Are Tomatoes Healthy for Tortoises?

 For humans, eating tomatoes offers many health benefits.
 Tomatoes contain high levels of antioxidants and vitamin C, among other nutrients.
 But are tomatoes healthy for tortoises?